Louviers possessions: Accusations

 Madeleine Bavent was born at Rouen in 1607.
 An orphan, at the age of twelve she was bound as an apprentice to a linenworker, whose business was dependent on the Church's patronage.
-According to historian Jules Michelet, when Madeline was fourteen, the confessor of the establishment drugged the apprentices probably with something like Atropa belladonna and led them to believe that he was conducting taking them to a "Sabbath".
+According to historian Jules Michelet, when Madeleine was fourteen, the confessor of the establishment drugged the apprentices probably with something like Atropa belladonna and led them to believe that he was conducting taking them to a "Sabbath".
 He raped four of them, including Madeleine.

 At the age of sixteen, she entered a Hospitaller convent that had been established in the woods outside Louviers.
 Michelet says that the elderly supervisor, Father David, "was an 'Adamite', preaching the nudity Adam practised in his innocence", but that Madeleine declined "to submit to this strange way of living' and incurred the displeasure of her superiors.
 She lived apart from the rest of the community, having been given the job of tourière – the nun who attends to the turning-box of a convent, by means of which communication is kept up with the outside world.
 Upon Father David's death, he was succeeded as curé by Mathurin Picard, who appointed her sacristan, drugged her, and had sex with her, making her pregnant.

 By 1625, Madeleine was eighteen and a full nun.
 She became the first possession victim when she claimed to have been bewitched by Picard, now deceased, and Father Thomas Boulle, the vicar of Louviers.
 Her confession to authorities claimed that the two men had abducted her and taken her to a Witches' Sabbath.
 There, she claimed that she was married to the Devil, whom she called "Dagon", that she committed sexual acts with him on the altar, and that two men were crucified and disemboweled as these acts took place.

 Madeleine's confession prompted an investigation, which found that other nuns also reported having been brought to secret sabbats by Picard and Boulle, where sexual intercourse with demons, particularly Dagon, took place.
 These confessions were accompanied by what investigators believed were classic signs of demonic possession: contortions, unnatural body movements, speaking in tongues (glossolalia), obscene insults, and blasphemies.

 Beyond mere symptoms of possession, the body of Sister Barbara of St. Michael was said to be possessed by a specific demon named Ancitif.